LJDJGC/Learning-log/README.md

 Practice applying these styles in a small project or demo page.

 Move forward to the next module in the Intermediate HTML and CSS curriculum.

+## 2025/11/21 Morning
+2025/11/21 Morning — Learning Log
+More Text Styles (Intermediate HTML and CSS Course) NeetCode — Valid Sudoku

+This morning, I continued studying the More Text Styles section of the Intermediate HTML and CSS Course and worked through the Valid Sudoku problem from NeetCode.

+What I Studied
+1. More Text Styles — HTML & CSS

+Continued learning advanced text styling options in CSS.

+Reviewed how typography affects readability and overall page design.

+Practiced using properties like text transformation, decoration, spacing, and font adjustments.

+2. NeetCode — Valid Sudoku

+Completed a walkthrough of the Valid Sudoku problem.

+I was able to follow the logic and understand how the solution works.

+However, I noticed that I cannot fully recall the solution from memory yet.

+This likely means that my understanding is not fully solid, and I need more active practice.

+Reflections

+The CSS material felt straightforward and enjoyable to continue.

+For NeetCode, I realized that understanding once is not the same as being able to reproduce the solution without looking.
+I need more repetition, deeper reasoning, and active recall to truly master it.

+Next Steps

+Continue the rest of the More Text Styles module.

+Revisit the Valid Sudoku problem and rewrite the solution from scratch.

+Use active recall: try explaining the algorithm in my own words and implement it without hints.

+Move on to the next NeetCode problem once I feel comfortable reproducing the solution reliably.